MileHacker Logo

 Best Times to Visit

 The city has a humid subtropical climate, bringing four distinct seasons, each with its own advantages and considerations for travelers.
-Expect mild, pleasant temperatures in spring.
-Autumn generally brings cool, dry weather with clear skies, making it a very pleasant season for visiting Xuzhou.
+Expect mild, pleasant the weather in spring.
+Autumn generally brings cool, dry weather with clear skies, making it a very pleasant season for seeing Xuzhou.

 High Season (Autumn): More demand, increased prices, and crowds are common.
 Low Season (Winter/Summer): Lowest prices and fewer tourists, but be prepared for specific weather challenges.
 Shoulder Season (Spring/Early Nov): Pleasant weather with fewer crowds than peak autumn, potentially better deals.